-- BDI-Bioenergy v Argent Energy – IPEC entitlement dispute pertaining to multiple patents in the field of biodiesel production
+- BDI-Bioenergy v Argent Energy – Acting for Argent in multiple IPEC entitlement disputes pertaining to patents in the field of biodiesel production.

-- Unwired Planet v Huawei, Samsung & Google – The first significant global FRAND dispute in the UK with multiple technical trials on declared standard essential patents
+- Unwired Planet v Huawei, Samsung & Google – Acting for Samsung in the first significant global FRAND dispute in the UK with multiple technical trials on declared standard essential patents.

-- Varian Medical Systems v Elekta and Elekta v Varian Medical Systems – Multi-patent dispute relating to medical linear accelerators, including co-ordination with parallel litigation in multiple jurisdictions.
+- Varian Medical Systems v Elekta / Elekta v Varian Medical Systems – Acting for Varian in a multi-patent dispute relating to medical linear accelerators, including co-ordination with parallel litigation in multiple jurisdictions.